RyuKojiro/novafix/README.md

 	CoreGraphics[0x3bed91]:  retq

 libNova.A.dylib is a dylib containing just a function named `CGSSetWindowDepthLimit`.
 Using dyld's environment variables, it is injected before anything else, and the namespace is flattened, via launcher.sh.

+## Troubleshooting

+There is an issue that I believe to be related to dyld caching, which will cause the dynamic linker to no longer be able to find `_gliCreateContextWithShared` from the GLEngine bundle inside of the OpenGL framework.
+This often happens after an OS update.
+To fix this, uninstall novafix, run EV Nova once (allowing it to crash on start), and then reinstall novafix.